AI Infrastructure

 How Does OpenShell Compare to Docker-Only Sandboxing?

-The CIS Docker Benchmark v1.7.0 recommends layered security controls and explicitly states that container isolation alone is insufficient for applications handling sensitive data.
-NVIDIA’s architecture with NemoClaw follows this philosophy exactly: Docker for the infrastructure layer, OpenShell for the application layer, and Composio for the credential layer.
+The CIS Docker Benchmark v1.7.0 explicitly recommends layered security controls and states that container isolation alone is insufficient for applications handling sensitive data.
+NVIDIA’s architecture with NemoClaw follows this philosophy exactly: Docker for the infrastructure layer, OpenShell for the application layer, Composio for the credential layer, and host firewalls for the network layer.
+Four layers, each addressing a different attack surface, each catching different exploit patterns.

 Every beeeowl deployment ships with four security layers, each covering a different part of the attack surface: